ionic-team/ionic-site/content/docs/rtl-support/index.md

 # RTL support
 The goal is to have full RTL support for all of ionic.
-If you don't need RTL support, you can set `$include-rtl: false`, and your css bundle will be smaller.
 This means that every property that controls horizontal sides (left, right) must go away.

+*Note: If your app is always using a specific direction, use `$app-direction: ltr`,  or `$app-direction: rtl` and your css bundle will be smaller.

 ### Directional mixins
 To remove all directional properties, we built mixins to handle them in LTR as default, and for RTL automaically.